ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc1/README.md

 An example work summary is below, fields to note are:

 The parent *work-summary* field, which has attributes for the put-code and path to access the individual work.
 The *visibility* attribute indicates who can access this item and the *display-index* indicates the order the researcher has ranked this item within its group, higher display indexes appear first.
+By deafulat all items added via the API will have their display index set to 0, the display index will update when the order is edited by the researcher.

 ```
 <work:work-summary put-code="142937" path="/0000-0001-6737-6852/work/142937" visibility="public" display-index="0">